semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 ##### float

-floats are numbers with a decimal part.
+Floats are numbers with a decimal part.
 Optionally, the character e or E followed by a positive or negative integer can be appended to it to represent a mathematical notation.

 ```python